DeveloperFromUkraine/some-repo/src/avatar-group/README.md

   - Please do not use tooltips anymore - this is no longer part of the avatar group pattern.
 This will be deprecated soon.

 ### Navigation
-  - Each avatar, and the counter, can be configured to contain a url link to be navigated to on click.
+  - Each avatar, the counter, and the view all button can be configured to contain a url link to be navigated to on click.

 ## Settings
   - The maximum number of avatars displayed, and not displayed (the value seen in the counter), can be configured.